 CD Add-on let you enable/disable CD hardware add-on emulation when a cartridge game is loaded.
-Some cartridge games or hacks indeed have support for Sega CD / Mega-CD hardware, for example to add in-game CD audio playback or make use of Sega CD / Mega-CD additional hardware resources.
+Some cartridge games or hacks indeed have support for Sega / Mega CD hardware, for example to add in-game CD audio playback or make use of Sega / Mega CD additional hardware resources.
 This option only affects Genesis / Mega Drive games.

 - AUTO: This will automatically enable Sega CD / Mega-CD hardware emulation when a Genesis / Mega Drive ROM file (max.
-8MB) is loaded and one of the following conditions is met: - ROM header indicates Sega CD / Mega-CD peripheral is supported ("C" character) - game is known to require Sega CD / Mega-CD peripheral (Flux, Wonder Library,...) - a valid CUE file (AUDIO or DATA CD) with same base name as loaded ROM file is found in same directory as the loaded ROM file
+8MB) is loaded and one of the following conditions is met: - ROM header indicates Sega CD / Mega-CD peripheral is supported ("C" character) - or or

+- game is known to require Sega CD / Mega-CD peripheral (Flux, Wonder Library,...)

+- a valid CUE file (AUDIO or DATA CD) with same base name as loaded ROM file is found in same directory as the loaded ROM file

-In case MegaSD specific commands ("REM LOOP", "REM NOLOOP",...) are found in associated CUE file, MegaSD flashcart CD hardware overlay interface emulation is automatically enabled and Sega CD / Mega-CD hardware is not fully emulated.
-More precisely, neither the Sub-CPU or CD controller chips are emulated, only CD read/playback functions are emulated.
+In case MegaSD specific commands ("REM LOOP", "REM NOLOOP",...) are found in associated CUE file, MegaSD flashcart CD hardware overlay interface emulation is automatically enabled and Sega / Mega CD hardware is not fully emulated.
+In particular, neither the Sub-CPU or CD controller chips are emulated, only CD read/playback functions are emulated.

 - NONE: This will disable Sega CD / Mega-CD hardware emulation when a Genesis / Mega Drive ROM file is loaded, even when one of the above conditions is met - MEGA / SEGA CD: This will force Sega CD / Mega-CD hardware emulation when a Genesis / Mega Drive ROM file (max.
 8MB) is loaded even when none of the above condition is met or when a valid CUE file is found with MegaSD specific commands - MEGASD: This will force MegaSD flashcart CD hardware overlay interface emulation when a Genesis / Mega Drive ROM file (max.
+8MB) is loaded, unless or in which case complete Sega CD / Mega-CD hardware emulation is enabled instead.

-8MB) is loaded, except when - ROM header indicates Sega CD / Mega-CD peripheral is supported ("C" character) or - game is known to require Sega CD / Mega-CD peripheral (Flux, Wonder Library,...)
+- ROM header indicates Sega CD / Mega-CD peripheral is supported ("C" character)

+- game is known to require Sega CD / Mega-CD peripheral (Flux, Wonder Library,...)